nikitavoloboev/data/research/staying-on-top-of-things.md

 I access all these subreddits from my [Alfred Learn Anything](https://github.com/nikitavoloboev/alfred-my-mind) and [Deanishe's Reddit worklfow](https://github.com/deanishe/alfred-reddit) workflows.

 ### IRC
-I love using IRC and hanging out in various channels of Freenode.
+I love using IRC with [Textual client](../macOS/apps/textual.md) and hanging out in various channels of Freenode.
 Mostly as a way to get help with an issue that I can't solve on my own after searching for everything.

 ### [Pinboard (popular)](https://pinboard.in/popular/)
 I sometimes check it out as it does contain some interesting links.